Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates

 \section{Introduction}

-Good thermoelectric materials have high electronic conductivities but low thermal conductivities, which presents a challenging problem in materials design~\cite{shi_advanced_2020}.
-One promising class of materials are type-I clathrate solids, which contain cage-like chemical structures of covalently bonded atoms that host loosely bound ``guest'' atoms (Fig.~\ref{fig1:model-vdmft}a), although the mechanism responsible for their low thermal conductivity has been debated~\cite{dong_theoretical_2001, christensen_avoided_2008, tadano_impact_2015, tadano_quartic_2018, ikeda_kondo-like_2019, roy_occupational_2023}.
+Good thermoelectric materials, which have the potential to convert waste heat to useful electricity~\cite{zhang2015thermoelectric, zhang2014organic, fergus2012oxide}, have high electronic conductivities but low thermal conductivities, which presents a challenging problem in materials design~\cite{shi_advanced_2020}.
+One promising class of materials are type-I clathrate solids, which contain cage-like chemical structures of covalently bonded atoms that host loosely bound ``guest'' atoms (Fig.~\ref{fig1:model-vdmft}a), although the mechanism responsible for their low thermal conductivity has been debated~\cite{dong_theoretical_2001, christensen_avoided_2008, tadano_impact_2015, tadano_quartic_2018, ikeda_kondo-like_2019, lindroth_thermal_2019, roy_occupational_2023}.
 The rattling displacements of the guest atoms generate dispersionless, low-frequency optical phonon branches that intersect the acoustic phonon branches of the cage lattice~\cite{christensen_avoided_2008}.
 The hybridization of these branches suppresses the group velocity of the acoustic phonons, which also inherit the reduced lifetimes of the strongly anharmonic optical rattling phonons~\cite{tadano_impact_2015, jasrasaria2024}.
 More exotic behaviors have also been proposed, including a phonon Kondo effect~\cite{ikeda_kondo-like_2019}.